cyoq/oracle-geometry-viewer/README.md

     GUI ->> GUI : Display a geometry
 ```

-In the next diagram, a client sends an incorrect SQL query:
+In the next diagram, a user sends an incorrect SQL query that does not query any geometry data:

 ```mermaid
 sequenceDiagram